natcap/invest.users-guide/source/habitat_risk_assessment.rst

 .. math:: R_{ij} = E \cdot C
     :label: eq4

+The user has the option of choosing which risk function to use.
+As discussed in the introduction, several recent papers examine risk to marine fisheries, stocks, habitats and ecosystems (Halpern et al. 2008, Teck et al. 2011, Hobday et al. 2011, Williams et al. 2011, Samhouri and Levin 2012).
+In each case, 2 axes of information are used to calculate total risk.
+In the InVEST HRA model, we refer to these axes as exposure and consequence.
+Initial sensitivity testing suggests that overall, the euclidean and multiplicative approaches will agree on the same highest and lowest risk species and habitats; however, there may be differences in the rank order of species at intermediate risk, depending on the values for E and C. The euclidean approach may provide more conservative, higher overall estimates than the multiplicative approach.
+If E and C values are widely different then the euclidean approach will produce relatively higher risk results.
+In contrast, the multiplicative approach will tend to produce relatively lower, less conservative values for risk and associate similarlity in E and C with higher risk.
+If your system contains habitats for which there is a very high consequence of risk but low exposure (e.g., coral and shrimp trawling zones that currently avoid coral reefs) and you want to adopt the precautionary principle, then we advise you to choose the Euclidean approach.
+Either approach will produce useful results.
+We have included this explanation to provide you with insight into the assumptions of the different functions.

 **Step 3.** In this step, the model quantifies the cumulative risk of all stressors on the habitats.
 Cumulative risk for habitat *i* is the sum of all risk scores for each habitat,

 .. math:: R_i = \sum^J_{j=1} R_{ij}
    :label: eq5

-**Step 4.** In the final step, the model identifies areas of habitats that are risk 'hotspots'.
+**Step 4.** The model identifies areas of habitats that are risk 'hotspots'.
 These are areas where the influence of human-derived stressors is so great that ecosystem structure and function may be severly compromised.
 In these areas, there may be trade-offs between human activities and a range of ecosystem services.
 Thus, users may choose to consider these habitats to be functionally absent in inputs to other InVEST ecosystem service models (see the Interpreting Results section for guidance on how to use risk hotspots to identify trade-offs among human activities under alternative scenarios).
-Habitat area is classfied as HIGH, MED or LOW risk based on risk posed by any individual stressor and the risk posed by the cumulative effects of multiple stressors.
-A classification of HIGH is assigned to area that has a risk of >66% of the maximum risk score for any individual stressor, or >66% of total possible cumulative risk.
-Cells are classified as MED if they have individual stressor or cumulative risk scores between 33%-66% of the maximum score.
-Cells are classified as LOW risk if they have individual or cumulative risk scores of 0-33% of the maximum score.
+Each grid cell for each type of habitat is classified as HIGH, MED or LOW risk based on risk posed by any individual stressor or the risk posed by the cumulative effects of multiple stressors.
+A classification of HIGH is assigned to grid cells with a cumulative risk of >66% of the maximum risk score for any individual stressor-habitat combination, or >66% of total possible cumulative risk.
+Total possible cumulative risk is based on the maximum number of stressors that can occupy a particular grid cell in the study area (see next paragraph).
+For example, maximum overlapping stressors = 3 if in the entire study region no more than 3 stressors (e.g., agriculture run-off, marine aquaculture and marine transportation) are likely to occur in a single grid cell.
+Cells are classified as MED if they have individual stressor or cumulative risk scores between 33%-66% of the total possible cumulative risk score.
+Cells are classified as LOW risk if they have individual or cumulative risk scores of 0-33% of the total possible risk score for a single stressor or multiple stressors, respectively.

+The maximum number of overlapping stressor is an input provided by the user.
+The highest value for this input is the total number of stressors in the study area; however, it is unlikely that all stressors will ever realistically overlap in a single grid cell.
+This is because stressors are distributed differently in space (i.e., stressors like coastal development exist along the shore while shipping lanes exist offshore) and because some stressors can never exist in the exact same location (i.e., coastal development for tourism and aquaculture).
+From applying this model in several locations, we have found that 3 or 4 is a common value for maximum number of overlapping stressors, but the user should either manually examine his/her maps for overlaps in stressors or use the overlap analysis model to calculate the highest number of overlappig stressors.

+**Step 5.** In the final step, the user has the option of assessing risk at a subregional scale, which is larger than the resolution of the grid cells and smaller than the size of the study area.
+In a coastal and marine spatial planning process, subregions are often units of governance (i.e., coastal planning regions, states or provinces) within the boundaries of the planning area.
+Risk outputs at a subregional scale can be used to determine which activites are contributing the most to habitat risk in a particular region.
+This information can in turn be used to explore strategies that would reduce the exposure of a particular habitat to a particular activity, such as reducing the extent or changing the location of an activity.
+The model produces risk plots for each habitat that compare the consequence and exposure scores for all activities at a subregional scale.
+These plots help to user to understand if reducing exposure of particular activities through management actions is likely to reduce risk or if risk is driven by consequence, which is harder to perturb through management actions (see Figure 1 above).
+The model also produces tables listing E, C and Risk for each habitat-stressor combination at a subregional scale and calculates the percentage of cumulative risk by habitat that is due to a particular stressor in that region.
+Note that the subregional score for spatial overlap (a default exposure criteria) is based on the fraction of habitat area in a subregion that overlaps with a human activity (see below for more detail).
+The subregional score for all other E and C criteria are the average E and C score across all grid cells in the study area.
+Risk is estimated either using the Euclidean distance or multaplicative approach (see above).

 Exposure and consequence criteria in more detail
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The model allows for any number of criteria to be used when evaluating the risk to habitat areas.
-Below are provided a number of typical considerations when evaluating the role that stressors will have on a habitat.
-These criteria are rated on a scale of 0-3, but evaluation of relevance is not constrained to these numbers.
-If there is significant literature using an alternative scale, this can also be used for rating criteria as long as there is consistency across the rating scores within the single model run.
+As a default, the model provides a set of typical considerations for evaluating risk of stressors to habitats.
+With the exception of spatial overlap at a grid cell scale, these criteria are rated on a scale of 1-3, with 0 = no score.
+But we do not constrain the rating of these criteria to a 0-3 scale.
+If there is significant literature using an alternative scale, the model can accomodate any scale (i.e., 1-5, 1-10) as long as there is consistency across the rating scores within a single model run.
+It should be noted that using a score of 0 on ANY scale will indicate that the given criteria is not desired within that model run.

 Exposure of habitats to stressors
 """""""""""""""""""""""""""""""""